One of Australia’s most breathtaking natural landscapes, the Great Barrier Reef is the world’s largest, richest and most diverse coral reef.

 In 1981, when the Great Barrier Reef World Heritage Area was established at the low water mark, it was acknowledged that ports would be located within the World Heritage Area.
 This was, and still is, seen as appropriate and manageable because the World Heritage Convention doesn’t exclude human activities or industrial activities from operating within World Heritage properties.
 The fact that all our port areas are outside the Great Barrier Reef Marine Park, located inshore many kilometres from mid-shelf and outer coral reefs, influences this decision.

 Exemplary maintenance of port access and operations is critical to ensuring sustainability of the Great Barrier Reef region, as well as the safety of our people.
 All our ports have advanced environmental management and monitoring programs in place.
-We continue to invest considerable time and funds in ensuring our ports implement leading practices associated with port operation and maintenance activities.
+We continue to invest considerable time and money to ensure our ports implement leading practices associated with port operation and maintenance activities.

 The Australian and Queensland governments’ Reef 2050 Plan was released in 2015 and provides an overarching framework for protecting and managing the reef until 2050.
 Coral bleaching is of particular importance to us.
 We are pleased to work in partnership with key stakeholders as part of the Reef 2050 Advisory Committee and the Great Barrier Reef Marine Park Authority’s Reef Summit to contribute to this critical area.